Remote Desktop Services: Windows Desktop Sharing

 In Windows Vista onwards, Terminal Services also includes a multi-party desktop sharing capability known as Windows Desktop Sharing.
 Unlike Terminal Services, which creates a new user session for every RDP connection, Windows Desktop Sharing can host the remote session in the context of the currently logged in user without creating a new session, and make the Desktop, or a subset of it, available over RDP.
 Windows Desktop Sharing can be used to share the entire desktop, a specific region, or a particular application.
 Windows Desktop Sharing can also be used to share multi-monitor desktops.
 When sharing applications individually (rather than the entire desktop), the windows are managed (whether they are minimized or maximized) independently at the server and the client side.

 The functionality is only provided via a public API, which can be used by any application to provide screen sharing functionality.
 Windows Desktop Sharing API exposes two objects: RDPSession for the sharing session and RDPViewer for the viewer.
 Multiple viewer objects can be instantiated for one Session object.
 A viewer can either be a passive viewer, who is just able to watch the application like a screencast, or an interactive viewer, who is able to interact in real time with the remote application.
 The RDPSession object contains all the shared applications, represented as Application objects, each with Window objects representing their on-screen windows.
 Per-application filters capture the application Windows and package them as Window objects.
 A viewer must authenticate itself before it can connect to a sharing session.
 This is done by generating an Invitation using the RDPSession.
 It contains an authentication ticket and password.
 The object is serialized and sent to the viewers, who need to present the Invitation when connecting.

 Windows Desktop Sharing API is used by Windows Meeting Space and Windows Remote Assistance for providing application sharing functionality among network peers.

+Network Level Authentication

+Network Level Authentication (NLA) is a feature of RDP Server or Remote Desktop Connection (RDP Client) that requires the connecting user to authenticate themselves before a session is established with the server.

+Originally, if a user opened an RDP (remote desktop) session to a server it would load the login screen from the server for the user.
+This would use up resources on the server, and was a potential area for denial of service attacks as well as remote code execution attacks (see BlueKeep).
+Network Level Authentication delegates the user's credentials from the client through a client-side Security Support Provider and prompts the user to authenticate before establishing a session on the server.

+Network Level Authentication was introduced in RDP 6.0 and supported initially in Windows Vista.
+It uses the new Security Support Provider, CredSSP, which is available through SSPI in Windows Vista.
+With Windows XP Service Pack 3, CredSSP was introduced on that platform and the included RDP 6.1 Client supports NLA; however CredSSP must be enabled in the registry first.

+Advantages

+The advantages of Network Level Authentication are: